BartoszDabek/bdabek.pl/_posts/personal-goals/short-notes/2018_short_notes.md

 04/08/2018
 ---
 Today we had baptism in our church.
 At the evening I spent good time with friends, just talking :).

+05/08/2018
+---
+Great Sunday, I was completely off the computer, I only committed weekly review in the morning.
+Next week gonna be more effective, because I'm going back to the city where I work.

+06/08/2018
+---
+Wow!
+That was definietly the worst Monday since I work in my company.
+And I don't mean like something bad happend, but my productivity and fatigue.
+I almost slept on my desk..
+It's note for me: next time just go home, sleep few hours and then start work because yesterday ... really I did nothing value.

+07/08/2018
+---
+Pretty good day.
+I think I should call it decent.
+Nothing special happened or anything bad.
+At the weekend we have plans with friends to go to the lake but I will decide on Thursday whether to go or not.
+If the weather will cooperate then I'm on board.

+08/08/2018
+---
+Not a lot to talk about.
+I watched a lot of videos about JS on youtube and some others stuff (which killed my time).
+I have also found a 'shops' where I can design my own T-shirts which I actually planning to release in June 2019.

+09/08/2018
+---
+What a morning! :D I woke up and went running, while running I listened to music with earphones on and suddenly one of my earphones came out BUT the rubber was left in my ear.
+I tried to pull it out but only pushed it deeper.
+So I had to go to the hospital to take it out.
+At the moment it's a really funny story, but when I had this rubber in my ear, believe me it wasn't :D.

+10/08/2018
+---
+Almost 8 hours of sleep today because I didn't wake up when alarm ringed.
+It's good, I mean sometimes we need more sleep.
+Today I struggled with a task I have in job.
+Task looks easy but if we go into details it isn't.

+11/08/2018
+---
+Another good Saturday :) I was running, cycling, writing something in a car crash app, I did a workout.
+Really one thing I regret is that I didn't meet with my friends but .. yeah I had a lot of this last week so I can call it even.